All Episodes

 Well, this list lit a fire over there at CNN because they claim it's the exact opposite.

-They claim that they've been in negotiations to extend this for the last four months, and basically they say that this guy is unprofessional and he's lying to his staff that the truth is that CNN was overshadowing Gallup, and that Gallup was upset that nobody knew it was the Gallup poll.
+And basically, they say that this guy is unprofessional and he's lying to his staff, that the truth is that CNN was overshadowing Gallup, and that Gallup was upset that nobody knew it was the Gallup poll, that when they watch Bill Schneider dissect the poll, they think it's a CNN poll.

-CNN USA Today Gallup poll is how it's portrayed.
+CNN, USA Today, Gallup poll is how it's portrayed.

-And the Gallup poll wants the credit for themselves.
+Now, Gallup poll wants the credit for themselves.

 I guess they're both accusing the other of lying.

-But now Bill Schneider's without a poll, folks.
+But now, Bill Schneider's without a poll, folks.

 Bill Schneider doesn't have a poll.

-Uh and I feel so bad for Bill.
+And I feel so bad for Bill.

-His job, he's the political side.
+His job, he's the political site.

-Bill Bill Schneider didn't have a poll.
+Bill Schneider didn't have a poll.

-It's like saying I don't have a microphone.
+That's why I'm saying, I don't have a microphone.

 All right, folks, more news about Dubai.

-I love This type of stuff.
+I love this type of stuff.

 The stoppage triggered a sympathy strike at Dubai International Airport with thousands of laborers building a new terminal, also laying down their tools.

-Well, we're even exporting liberalism over to Dubai as well as to China.
+While we're even exporting liberalism over to Dubai as well as to China.

-And I I wanted to pass this story on because I know so many of you people want Dubai to just get stuck.
+And I wanted to pass this story on because I know so many of you people want Dubai to just get stuck.

 So when anybody sticks it to Dubai, I'll tell you about it.

-All right, Sonya is uh in Spring, Texas.
+All right, Sonia is in Spring, Texas.

-Welcome, Sonya.
+Welcome, Sonia.

 Nice to have you with us.